Guns N’ Roses To Release Massive Reissue Of Landmark Debut Album ‘Appetite For Destruction’

 Guns N’ Roses will release a ton of previously unheard material as part of a massive reissue of their debut album, 1987’s Appetite for Destruction.
 The limited edition supersized box set, titled Appetite for Destruction: Locked N’ Loaded, will include 25 unreleased demos recorded back in 1986, plus two tracks, “Shadow of Your Love” and an acoustic version of “Move to the City,” that were cut during sessions with Appetite for Destruction producer Mike Clink.
 The massive Guns N’ Roses reissue will also include a remastered version of the original 1987 album and 12 remastered tracks taken from EPs and b-sides from the band’s late 1980s heyday, according to Rolling Stone.

 The Locked N’ Loaded box set will be available in multiple formats and will be limited to 10,000 copies.
-The most inclusive box set, priced at a whopping $999, will include four CDs, one Blu-ray, seven 12-inch LPs, seven seven-inch singles, a hardbound book and a huge assortment of collectibles and will be packaged in a solid wood box wrapped in faux-leather.
+The most inclusive box set, priced at a whopping $999, will include four CDs, one Blu-ray, seven 12-inch LPs, seven 7-inch singles, a hardbound book, and a huge assortment of collectibles and will be packaged in a solid wood box wrapped in faux-leather.

 Unfinished songs “The Plague” and “New Work Tune” will be heard for the first time as well as Guns N’ Roses’ covers of Elvis Presley’s “Heartbreak Hotel,” Aerosmith’s “Mama Kin,” and the Rolling Stones classic, “Jumpin’ Jack Flash.”
 In addition, two acoustic versions of the band’s epic power ballad “November Rain” will be included.
 You can see a teaser for the supersized Appetite for Destruction: Locked N’ Loaded set below.